 Beef liver - approximately 300g

 Even for people who eat animal products, it can be hard to get your daily RDA.
 In most foods this nutrient is only present in small quantities.

-The main function of iron in the body is the production of hemoglobin, which carries oxygen within your bloodstream.
-Without proper hemoglobin production, your tissues become starved for oxygen, which results in lethargy and even cell death.
+The main function of iron in the body is the production of haemoglobin, which carries oxygen within your bloodstream.
+Without proper haemoglobin production, your tissues become starved for oxygen, which results in lethargy and even cell death.

 Cognitive functions: Anaemia results in cognitive damage.
 Proper iron ingestion protects against depression and neurodegenerative conditions.

 Cardiovascular functions: Iron helps your heart operate more efficiently.